fkf-studios/suckless/README.md

-# suckless
+# ABOUT
-this is my suckless config
+This is my suckless config
 It is actually Luke Smiths config but I just modified it a bit

 # install